vmware-nsx/eval-docs-ids-ips/3.1/docs/10-Segmentation.md

 No active sessions.
 ```
 > **Note**: The micro-segmentation policy applies allows the applictions to function but reduces the attack surface by preventing any communication to a service that is not explicitely allowed.
-As a result, while the initial exploit against the vulnerable drupal server was completed, no reverse shell was established as the distributed firewall is not allowing the APP1-WEB-TIER VM to establish a session to the external VM.

 ***Confirm IDS/IPS Events show up in the NSX Manager UI***
 1. In the NSX Manager UI, navigate to Security --> East West Security --> Distributed IDS